owasp-amass/config/README.md

 This configuration file repo serves the purpose of parsing the configuration used for tools under the OWASP AMASS framework.

 ## Users' Guide
-For a more detailed guide on how to use the  configuration file as a OAM user, please check out the [User's Guide](./user_guide.md)!
+For a more detailed guide on using the configuration file as an OAM user, please check out the [User's Guide](./user_guide.md)!

 ## Corporate Supporters